-- 1. The Senate Parliamentarian shall be a faculty member appointed by the Faculty Moderator and ratified by the Faculty Senate to serve a one-year term with no restrictions as to the number of consecutive terms that may be served. - 2.
-The Parliamentarian ensures that parliamentary procedure is maintained during the course of a meeting.
-When such procedures are in doubt, the Parliamentarian is responsible for conveying and implementing the parliamentary process that should be followed.
+- 7. Senate Parliamentarian - a.
+The senate parliamentarian shall be a faculty member appointed by the faculty moderator and ratified by the Faculty Senate to serve a one (1) year term with no restrictions as to the number of consecutive terms that may be served. - b.
+The parliamentarian ensures that parliamentary procedure is maintained during the course of a meeting.
+When such procedures are in doubt, the parliamentarian is responsible for conveying and implementing the parliamentary process that should be followed.